 Landlord and tenant law; notice requirements; landlord's acceptance of rent with reservation.
-Changes the landlord and tenant law notice requirements for landlords to accept full or partial rent while continuing to proceed with a court action to obtain an order of possession and subsequent eviction by creating a single notice and removing the requirement for second notice for the time period between entry of an order of possession and prior to eviction.
+Changes the landlord and tenant law notice requirements for landlords to accept full or partial rent while continuing to proceed with a court action to obtain an order of possession and subsequent eviction by creating a single notice and removing the requirement Attachment 3 for second notice for the time period between entry of an order of possession and prior to eviction.
 The bill provides that the landlord may accept full or partial payment of rent and still receive an order of possession and proceed with eviction if the landlord states in the written notice to the tenant that any payment of rent, damages, money judgment, award of attorney fees, and court costs would be accepted with reservation and not constitute a waiver of the landlord's right to evict the tenant from the dwelling unit.
 The bill also (i) provides that if a dwelling unit is a public housing unit or other housing unit subject to regulation by the Department of Housing and Urban Development, written notice of acceptance of rent with reservation need not be given to any public agency paying a portion of the rent under the rental agreement and (ii) removes language providing that if the landlord enters into a new rental agreement with the tenant prior to eviction, an order of possession obtained prior to the entry of such new rental agreement is not enforceable.
-01/01/18 Senate: Referred to Committee on General Laws and Technology City Position: Oppose SB 202 Public employment; prohibits discrimination on basis of sexual orientation or gender identity.
-Patrons: Ebbin and Wexton; Delegates: Levine and Reid Summary as introduced: Nondiscrimination in public employment.
+01/26/18 Senate: Read third time and passed Senate (39-Y 0-N) 01/31/18 House: Referred to Committee on General Laws Notes: City Position: Oppose SB 202 Public employment; prohibits discrimination on basis of sexual orientation or gender identity.
+Patrons: Ebbin, Wexton, Lewis and McClellan; Delegates: Carr, Levine, Reid and Sickles Summary as passed Senate: Nondiscrimination in public employment.
 Prohibits discrimination in public employment on the basis of sexual orientation or gender identity, as defined in the bill.
 The bill also codifies for state and local government employment the current prohibitions on discrimination in employment on the basis of race, color, religion, national origin, sex, pregnancy, childbirth or related medical conditions, age, marital status, disability, or status as a veteran.
-01/02/18 Senate: Referred to Committee on General Laws and Technology City Position: Support SB 207 Statewide prioritization process project selection; cost of project to be considered.
-Patrons: Stuart; Delegates: Cole and Thomas Summary as introduced:

-Statewide prioritization process project selection.
+02/08/18 House: Subcommittee recommends laying on the table (5-Y 2-N) Notes: City Position: Support SB 207 Statewide prioritization process project selection; cost of project to be considered.
+Patrons: Stuart; Delegates: Cole and Thomas Summary as introduced: Statewide prioritization process project selection.
 Requires the total cost of a transportation project to be considered in evaluating projects under the statewide prioritization process.
 The bill requires the Commonwealth Transportation Board to evaluate congestion mitigation on the basis of total traffic volumes, not just traffic volumes during weekdays.
 The bill imposes restrictions on projects receiving funding from the High Priority Projects Program that are evaluated under the statewide prioritization process.
-01/02/18 Senate: Referred to Committee on Transportation City Position: Oppose SB 255 License taxes; interest rate for certain refunds.
+02/07/18 Senate: Continued to 2019 in Transportation (13-Y 0-N) Notes: City Position: Oppose SB 250 Towing advisory boards; appointment prior to entering into contract regarding regulations.
 Patron: Dance Summary as introduced: